Robert of Baux1

 James III, King of Cyprus was the son of James II, King of Cyprus and Catherine Cornaro, Queen of Cyprus.1 He died in 1474.1

-James III, King of Cyprus succeeded to the title of King James III of Cyprus in 1473.1
+He succeeded as the King James III of Cyprus in 1473.1

 Citations